 “Once I start the vehicle, you two start the plane and leave, fast!”

 Hilario took Isko by the shoulder, shoving him into the side of the car, “That is not happening!”

 Peter approached them, “What about me?
 I can stay behind, divert their attention.
 I’ll find some other plane.”

-“No. Peter McCain, you will return home to your daughter.
-You are a fighter, and you will stop this war.
+“No. Peter McCain, you will return home.
+You are a fighter, and you will help stop this war.
 You have a daughter.
 I have no children.”

-Isko took the stolen documents from his pocket and shoved them into Peter's, returning to the truck.
-Peter was taken aback by the mention of his daughter, his pride, his reason for living in this cruel world.
-He had only mentioned her in passing during conversation during the march, and only now did he realize the respect Isko had for him in choosing to take him along for the mission.
+Isko took the stolen documents from inside his uniform and shoved them into Peter’s chest, returning to the truck.
+Peter was taken aback by the mention of his daughter.
+He had only mentioned her in passing conversation during the march, and only now did he realize the respect Isko had for him in choosing him for this mission.

 Hilario begged with him, “Please, let me stay behind.
 You can go.”

 “You must fly the plane.
 Go home... tell mama I love her.”

 Hilario, normally stoic, was nearly in tears, “Mahal kita kuya … ”